 - In the next window upon appearing, shift to its Driver tab and click either Disable or Roll Back Driver.

-4] Install available update patches and make Windows 10 up to date
+4] Install available update patches and make Windows 10 and 11 up to date

-Windows 10 stays healthy when it is maintained in updated condition and for that, Microsoft releases cumulative updates frequently.
-Though the process is an autonomous one, yet you can perform it manually to avoid unwanted issues relating to bad internet loop.
+Windows 10 or 11 stays healthy when it is maintained in updated condition and for that, Microsoft releases cumulative updates frequently.
+Though the process is an autonomous one, you can perform it manually to avoid unwanted issues relating to bad internet loop.
 The guidelines are as follows –

 - Launch the Windows Settings app by pressing Win+I keys at once.